 Regardless of the wheel size you choose, tubeless compatibility is something most riders want.
 Tubeless-compatible tires and rims ditch inner tubes, instead relying on a liquid sealant inside the tires to retain air.
 The sealant is also capable of sealing small to medium sized punctures, which dramatically reduces the occurrence of flat tires for most riders.

 Most tubeless-compatible rims and tires will be labeled as such, either with the words “tubeless-compatible” or “TLR” –– a generally accepted acronym for tubeless-ready wheel components.

 Nearly four decades ago, Cannondale pioneered the aluminum mountain bike, in an era when most mountain bikes were built from chromoly steel.
-Their distinctive fat tubes and incredibly light weight made them popular with mountain bikers around the world.
-And while aluminum mountain bikes still deliver unbeatable bang for the buck, our carbon fiber mountain bikes offer the state of the art in light weight and high performance.
+Their distinctive fat tubes and incredibly lightweight made them popular with mountain bikers around the world.
+And while aluminum mountain bikes still deliver unbeatable bang for the buck, our carbon fiber mountain bikes are state of the art in light weight and high performance.

 While many new mountain bikes come equipped with dropper posts, it’s possible to upgrade a bike with a rigid seatpost to a dropper post.
 So, if your initial budget doesn’t have room for the added cost of a dropper post, you can always add one later on.